rafalab/misc/reinstall-instructions.md

 * Install wget from http://rudix.org/packages/wget.html

-* Install R binaries. not sure if i have to do this. but RStudio might R.app to be in the Applicaton folder.
+* Install R binaries. not sure if i have to do this. but RStudio might R.app to be in the Application folder.

-* Optiona: install R from source
+* Optional: install R from source
 	- Install Java JDK from here: http://www.oracle.com/technetwork/java/javase/
 	- download gfortran from mac: https://gcc.gnu.org/wiki/GFortranBinaries#MacOS
 	- downloads/jdk8-downloads-2133151.html